Kapitänleutnant (Crew 35)

 |U-526||12 Aug 1942||14 Apr 1943 (+)||1 patrol (63 days)|

-Hans Möglich joined the Navy in 1935.
-He served as a Watch Officer on the torpedo boat Albatros from Dec 1939 to Oct 1940 when he started his U-boat training.
+Hans Möglich joined the Kriegsmarine in 1935.
+He served as a Watch Officer on the torpedo boat Albatros from Dec 1939 to Oct 1940 before commencing U-boat training.

-In April 1941 he was assigned to observe the final construction of U-boat and from June 1941 he was IWO (First Watch Officer) on the newly commissioned U-130 under Kals from Jun 1941 to April 1942.
-He spent 77 days at sea on 2 patrols on the boat before leaving for U-boat commander training.
-U-130 had been a part of the first wave of U-boats to hit the American coastline in Jan 1942 as part of Operation Drumbeat (Paukenschlag).
+In April 1941 he was assigned to Baubelehrung (U-boat construction familiarization) and from June 1941 became IWO (1st Watch Officer) on the newly commissioned U-130 under Kals, serving until April 1942, when he left for U-boat commander training.
+He spent 77 days at sea over two patrols, during which U-130 was part of the first wave of U-boats to hit the American coastline in Jan 1942 in Operation Drumbeat (Paukenschlag).

-On his return from the third and last patrol on 14 April 1943 KrvKpt.
-Rolf Rüggeberg's U-513 was met by one of its sister-boats, the U-526 commanded by the young Kptlt.
-Hans Möglich, as they waited for the minesweeper to escort them to base at Lorient, France.
-Being the senior officer Rüggeberg should have been first in line after the minesweeper but Möglich, eager to enter port after 63 days at sea, rushed ahead of Rüggebergs boat.
-One mile from the dock the minesweeper left the boats who headed to the dock when U-526 hit a newly laid british mine and exploded in a huge blast, ripping the boat in two.
-42 died, including Möglich, and only 12 survived, 9 of them wounded.
-U-513 moored safely amid frantic rescue operations (Blair, 1998).
+On his return from his third and last patrol in her on 14 April 1943 KrvKpt.
+Rolf Rüggeberg's U-513 was met by one of her Type IX sister boats, Kptlt Möglich's U-526, as they waited for a minesweeper to escort them to base at Lorient, France.
+Being the senior officer, Rüggeberg should have been first in line behind the minesweeper, but Möglich, eager to enter port after 63 days at sea, rushed ahead of Rüggeberg.
+One mile from port, the minesweeper had left the boats for them to continue to dock when U-526 hit a newly-laid British mine and exploded in a huge blast, ripping the boat in two.
+42 died, including Möglich, and only twelve survived, nine of them wounded.
+U-513 moored unscathed amid frantic rescue operations.
+(Blair, 1998)

 Patrol info for Hans Möglich